Contribution to Extending Healthy Life Expectancy

 In recent years food allergies have been on the rise in Japan and other developed countries, and we believe this is an important issue for food manufacturers to address.
 We are engaged in various efforts to enable more people to enjoy their food.

-Focused on providing easy-to-understand labeling to its customers at a glance, Kewpie provides a summary of the allergens included in its products (the seven legally specified ingredients and 20 items recommended for labelling).
+In order to be read at a glance, Kewpie uses a summary design to indicate allergens that might be in products (seven items specified by regulations and 21 recommended for labeling) in addition to what is required by labeling regulations.
 Our baby-food products include labelling on the front listing use of seven highly critical or prevalent food allergens: eggs, dairy, wheat, shrimp, crab, buckwheat, and peanuts.

 Baby Foods Free of Seven Common Food Allergens